yelpspoon/naspotato/README.md

 ### runApp.sh
 Or you can use runApp.sh which will prompt for NORDPASS.
 Edit for username and/or app root directory (which if pulled from git, will be `naspotato`).
+Script will prompt for DOCKER_ROOT or use default.

 #### Post first-run steps
 It may be necessary to clean up the Radarr and Plex movie database as both `downloads` and `movies` in git will not have any movies.

+### MacOS concerns
+I have had trouble bind-mounting /etc/localtime; this is fairly well-known issue with the lastest 2-3 version of Docker.
+I simply remove that mount when running on MacOS and live with the time being UTC in my containers.
+MacOS is usually just POC.
+The helper script `runApp.sh` will determine OS (Mac or Linux) at run-time and execute accordingly

+### TODO
+ - Sonarr and the torrent cleanup container (on home NAS) will need to be added to the compose file to complete the `naspotato` suite.
+ - Add more indexers to Jackett.
+ - Additional testing will be done on a light-weight Synology NAS device in the near future.